DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I enrolled in the Wes Bos "CSS Grid" course as I decided it just makes too much sense to favor other frameworks.
 I will refactor the portfolio page using it, no shortcuts, no regrets.
 Amen.
 I also resumed the course on DataQuest, and I confirmed my interest for data structures and lists manipulation.

 **Thoughts:** Ok, the new schedule is as follows: 3 hours in the morning for the Front-End, 2 hours in the afternoon for the Back-End (databases, Python, etc.).
 In the spare time, some related book I downloaded in my e-reader.
 I'm curious to see if this new strategy works better.

+### Day 31: 2018 February 27, Tuesday

+**Today's Progress**: I kept on going with Grid and watched 3 tutorials.
+Then I discovered Rachel Andrew's "Grid By Example" and I played around with the layouts.
+It's still rusty, but it's sinking in.
+Slowly but steady.

+**Thoughts:** grid-template-areas is the key for quick designs, but it's gonna take a while to sink in.
+I hope I can find more online playgrounds to practice it!